ThomasMullaney/Google-books-app/README.md

 ## Description:

-### A MERN stack application that allows users to search for books using a Google API.
+### A MERN stack application that allows users to search for books, view details like author, release year and summary, and save interseting books to a personalized reading list.

 ## Table of Contents: